Hurricane Fly Will Have To Battle For Champion Hurdle

 25s Bar

-The curtain-raiser is the Supreme Novices' Hurdle and Irving has won all four starts going right-handed for Paul Nicholls but there is no reason to think he won't be as effective going anti-clockwise and today's better ground will suit.
-Vautour has been vying for favouritism since beating The Tullow Tank at Leopardstown but I think the ' second string (1.30) can reward each way support.
+The curtain-raiser is the Supreme Novices’ Hurdle and Irving has won all four starts going right-handed for Paul but there is no reason to think he won’t be as effective going anti-clockwise and today’s better ground will suit.
+Vautour has been vying for favouritism since beating The Tullow Tank at Leopardstown but I think the Willie Mullins’ second string Wicklow Brave (1.30) can reward each way support.

 The selection has plenty of ability and the better ground and faster pace should help his jumping, which has hardly been foot-perfect to date, and at 13/2 with BetVictor he might just be the one.